 Banff National Park was the first national park we visited.
 It is the closest park to a commercial airport, the Calgary airport, only an hour and a half away.
 The park is completely located in the province of Alberta.

-Of all the national parks, Banff has the most things to do.
-If you are planning a 15 days Canadian Rockies road trip, reserve approximately one week for this park.
+Of all the national parks, Banff has the biggest offer of the Canadian Rockies attractions.
+If you are planning a 2 weeks Canadian Rockies road trip, book approximately one week for this park.

 Banff town is the ideal place to start your Canadian Rockies road trip.
-The two nights we spent in this area we stayed at the Two Jack Lakeside Campground.
+The two nights we spent in this area we stayed at Two Jack Lakeside Campground.
 The lake views of this campground will make you fall in love immediately.

-The small Two Jack lake is united to the lake Minnewanka by a narrowing of the same one.
-I recommend that to know the Minnewanka do some of the trekking touring part of its shore.
-We did the Steward Canyon.
+The small Two Jack lake is linked to lake Minnewanka by a narrowing of the same one.
+I recommend some of the trekking routes setting out from this lake.
+We took the one following towards Stewart Canyon.

-Another thing you have to do in the Canadian Rockies is to enjoy the sunset from the Vermilion Lakes, which are very close to Banff Town.
+Another thing you have to do in the Canadian Rockies is to enjoy the sunset from Vermilion Lakes, which are very close to Banff Town.

 Also, staying at Banff town is a good option to do some of the activities that we found in the Bow Valley Parkway.

 BOW VALLEY PARKWAY

 The Bow Valley Parkway is one of the most amazing natural areas we’ve ever seen.
 Its slender pine trees and tight curves make it just special to drive across it.
-Over there you can find several Canadian Rockies landamrks as Castle Mountain or Morant’s curve.
+Over there you can find several Canadian Rockies landmarks as Castle Mountain or Morant’s curve.

 One of the most popular excursions in the area is Johnston Canyon, where you can see waterfalls with two levels of height.

-If you still maintain your energy after reaching the upper waterfalls you can continue ascending to the Ink Pots.
-One of the places we liked most of our Canadian Rockies road trip in 15 days.
+If you still have energy after reaching the upper waterfalls you can continue ascending to the Ink Pots.
+One of our favorite spots in our Canadian Rockies road trip in 15 days.

-Lake Louise itself is probably the most visited lake in all of the Canadian Rockies.
+Lake Louise itself is probably the most visited lake in the Canadian Rockies.